Herding Cats Here

 #6 – “Sign up for Google AdSense after 30 days or 30 posts”

 I signed up several times and was rejected until I was finally approved.
 I had the 30 days, and maybe the 30 posts.
 But, I had so many different topics, that some of my pages appeared empty when I applied.
-This was tough, but I kept reapplying, integrating their feedback and fixing my site’s issues
+This was tough, but I kept reapplying, integrating their feedback and fixing my site’s issues.

 I must say though, the Google folks were very kind and helpful enough to give me pointers on what I needed to do to get approved.
 In the end, it made me realize I had to continue to build quality content before I could re-apply.

 There is an email sent to advise you of your application status.
 If you get denied, the statement in the email is vague.
-You need to sign in to your AdSense account to see the specific issues preventing your site from being approved.
+You need to sign in to your google AdSense account to see the specific issues preventing your site from being approved.
 Once I figured that out, I got approved.

 #7 – “Never Use Your Own Photos”